hexadecimalDinosaur/hexadecimalDinosaur/README.md

 I'm Ivy Fan-Chiang, a student in the MaCS program at William Lyon Mackenzie C.I.
 Many of my programming projects can be found here under this profile.
 I am interested in computer science, cybersecurity, music, and 3D printing.

-My portfolio website can be found at [https://ivyfanchiang.dev](https://ivyfanchiang.dev)
+My website can be found at [https://ivyfanchiang.dev](https://ivyfanchiang.dev)

 ### Tools and Languages